Skip to content

 Description

-In this lecture, I demonstrate how to use administration scripts from the Zabbix Server, Zabbix Proxy and Zabbix Agents.
+In this lecture, I demonstrate how to use Global Scripts (A.K.A.
+Administration Scripts) from the Zabbix Server, Zabbix Proxy and Zabbix Agents.

 Configuration depends on